 This bill aims to amend the Code of West Virginia by introducing a new article that mandates electricity providers to offer customers a choice regarding the type of electrical meter installed at their properties.
-The legislation emphasizes the importance of consumer choice in the free enterprise system and addresses concerns raised by citizens about "Smart Meters," which include issues related to radiation emissions, fire risks, and data security.
+The legislative findings highlight the importance of consumer choice in the economic system and address public concerns about "Smart Meters," which include issues related to radiation emissions, fire risks, and data security.

-Specifically, the bill requires that electrical utilities allow customers to opt out of having a smart meter installed, providing instead the option for a manually read meter that does not contain a battery or emit an electromagnetic signal.
-Additionally, it clarifies that incidental electromagnetic radiation from the natural flow of electricity through the meter does not count as an electromagnetic signal under this requirement.
-This legislation seeks to enhance consumer rights and address public concerns regarding the safety and privacy implications of smart meters.
+Under the new provisions, specifically outlined in sections 24-2J-1 and 24-2J-2, electrical utilities will be required to allow customers to opt out of having a smart meter installed.
+Instead, customers can choose a manually read meter that does not contain a battery or emit an electromagnetic signal.
+The bill clarifies that incidental electromagnetic radiation from the natural flow of electricity through the meter does not count as an electromagnetic signal under this requirement.

 Statutes affected: